 The Best Flounder Light: 4 Things to Look For

-Flounder are found laying on the sea floor, usually covered in sand or doing their best to blend into their surrounding environment.
+Flounder are found lying on the sea floor, usually covered in sand or doing their best to blend into their surrounding environment.
 Utilizing a light that is capable of penetrating through the water and illuminating the bottom is extremely important.
-Utilizing a high brightness flounder light is one of the most important features there are, but when optimized with the correct color tone for the current water conditions it can be a true game changer.
+Utilizing high brightness flounder gigging lights are some of the most important features there are, but when optimized with the correct color tone for the current water conditions it can be a true game changer.

 2.)
 COLOR TONE